Running Tally and Needs List

 Common Terns. . . there are many code 3 birds, some code 4 birds, and even a code 5 bird seen more frequently than Common Terns.

-Code 2 birds (63 birds)
+Code 2 birds (26 of 63 birds)

 "Uncommon" is the descriptor here.
 I tend to phrase it this way: Code 1 birds = hard not to find.
 Code 2 birds = not hard to find.
 Code 3 birds = hard to find.
 I think it means that any Code 2 bird is not hard to miss, potentially, if you're not specifically looking for it.
 I do not expect to have that experience with Least Sandpipers this year!
 But do note the puddle ducks on the list.
 This is a salty county, so I am ready to hunt down some freshwater to find some of those 2's.